joef551/camel-cql/readme.md

 <h1 id="JSON Support">JSON Support</h1>

 [Retrieval using JSON](http://docs.datastax.com/en/cql/3.3/cql/cql_using/useQueryJSON.html) is done via a JSON SELECT statement.
-For example, the following CqlStmnt is defined as a JSON SELECT that is used to retrieve all the rows/records from the "user" table as a ```java List<Map <String,String>>```, where each Map contains only one key:value pair having a key of "[json]".
+For example, the following CqlStmnt is defined as a JSON SELECT that is used to retrieve all the rows/records from the "user" table as a ```List<Map <String,String>>```, where each Map contains only one key:value pair having a key of "[json]".

 ```xml
 <bean id="selectJSON" class="org.metis.cassandra.CqlStmnt">